trinker/regexr/README.md

 ### Construction a Regular Expression

 The `construct` function creates an object of the class `regexr`.
-This is a character string with meta expression information (i.e., sub-expressions and coresponding names and comments) contained in the object's attributes.
+This is a character string with meta expression information (i.e., sub-expressions with coresponding names and comments) contained in the object's attributes.

 The `%:)%` binary operator allows the user to optionally add comments to the sub-expressions.
 The `%:)%`, containing a smiley face emoticon, is used here because commented code/expressions is happy code&#9786;.